Rutherther/Moonlight/README.md

+This is a fork of Roxeez/Moonlight.
+I migrated it to .NET Standard so it can be used on Linux as well as Windows.

 # Moonlight

 Moonlight aims to make NosTale .NET Application developer life easier by giving them access to a complete & easy to use API allowing them to interact with (almost) everything in the game